COUPLES

 Discussing sex with greater comfort and ease

-Reigniting passionate sex
+Reigniting pleasurable sex

 Managing sexual difficulties (e.g., painful sex, early ejaculation, delayed ejaculation, lack of desire + arousal)